 What is Denying the Flesh and How Do We Deny the Flesh

-I hope that these thoughts will help you think deeply on Jesus' sacrifice.
+I hope that these thoughts will help you think deeply about Jesus’ sacrifice.
 How much did Jesus do for you?
 How much have you been forgiven?
 Is anything too much to ask of you from Him?
-May these thoughts lead you to ponder how you can lay your life on the altar for your Lord and surrender to Him more fully.
+May these thoughts lead you to ponder how to lay your life on the altar for your Lord and surrender to Him more fully.
 He desires your consistent walk with Him, prioritizing His goals for you.

 2) Denying the Flesh to Strengthen the Spirit, and

 3) Scriptures that are helpful

 1) Jesus Christ’s Example

 Reading Luke 2 this morning in our family devotions, I was struck with the extreme conditions of Jesus’ birth: born as a baby and placed in a manger full of straw!
 Was that really necessary?
 Why did God choose such an extremely humble birth and life for His Son?
 God chooses our birth, and He is Sovereign.
 But, He didn’t choose a painless or easy life on earth for His Son.